6 Softball Hitting Drills for Power

 Beginning in this position is going to force the batter to maintain the K-posture that we believe in.
 From here, you are going to want to work on a controlled stride to the tee and begin the swing.
 Working from this position is going to help the weight going towards the launch point.

 At the point of contact, we see a culmination of every drill worked on for power thus far.
 First, from the interlocking throws drill, we have a good palm up, palm down path at the point of contact.
-From the half and full turn drills, we see she has great hip rotation to the ball, from the paint stick and don’t squish the bug drills, she has excellent weight transfer to the launch point, so great that her back foot has come off the ground and moved forward.
+From the half and full turn drills, we see she has great hip rotation to the ball, from the paint stick and don’t squish the bug drills, she has excellent weight transfer to launch position, so great that her back foot has come off the ground and moved forward.
 She is generating power from the lower half and harnessing it with her bat path.
-The crossover drill is a great drill to finish off the set of previous drills designed to generate power for softball.
+This drill is a great way to finish off the set of previous drills designed to generate power for softball.

 Softball Hitting Drills for Elite Hitters